BoI Unveils N1bn Solar Energy Fund - Nigeria Today

 BoI Unveils N1bn Solar Energy Fund

-In pursuance of its Green Energy Project, the Bank of Industry yesterday in Lagos launched its N1billion solar energy fund to boost its off-grid electricity generation project.
+In pursuance of its Green Energy Project, the Bank of Industry on Friday in Lagos launched its 1 billion naira solar energy fund to boost its off-grid electricity generation project.

 The fund would be made available to firms partnering with the bank in the development of solar energy services across the country.